wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Gen 1 Development
 With regards to the current version of the program...
 1. Check over prompting, prompt each mode and enhancement.
-2. Check Websearch, is supposed to require 2 phases of prompting, ensure it works ok, and has its own printed information in the session log.
+2. Check all enhancements, remaining work; Websearch, is supposed to require 2 phases of prompting, ensure it works ok, and has its own printed information in the session log.
 Stats on sites visited or someth, then output final response.
-3. Investigate Yake usage, Still getting 1 word description for history slot.

 ## Gen => 2 Development.
 With regards to the next generation of the program...